-We want to extend a special thank you to our 2017 Patchwork Benefit guests, table sponsors and corporate sponsors who helped us raise more than $91,000 to help support special needs children.
+We extend a heartfelt thank you to our 2019 Patchwork Benefit guests, table sponsors and corporate sponsors who helped us raise approximately $90,000 to support our work with special needs children and their families.

-Thank you to our friends in Crawford County, Pennsylvania for raising $33,000 for DDC Clinic at the fifth annual Spartansburg Auction Benefit on October 5.
-The auction is held every year to help support our mission as a number of families from the Spartanburg area travel to DDC Clinic for their children's care.
-Among the many items donated to the auction were handmade quilts, furnishings, local produce and a horse donated by DDC Clinic's board of directors.
-Next year's auction in Spartansburg will be on August 10, 2018.
+Thank you to our friends in Crawford County, Pennsylvania for raising $65,670 for DDC Clinic at the 6th annual Spartansburg Benefit Auction on August 10.
+The auction is held every year to help support our mission as a number of families from the Spartansburg area travel to DDC Clinic for their children's care.
+Among the many items donated to the auction were handmade quilts, furnishings and local produce.
+Support for this community auction continues to grow every year.
+Proceeds from the 2018 auction were nearly double those of last year.
+Next year's auction will be held on August 9.

 Thanks to the generosity of our supporters, the 18th Annual Geauga Benefit Auction raised $170,117 for our clinic.
 In addition to live and silent auctions, this year's event included a basket raffle, full breakfast and lunch menu, and train rides for children.
 Popular auction items included a 24 x 32-foot garage, 16 x 20-foot timber frame pavilion, quilts, horses and one day's labor from an Amish work crew.
 Next year's auction is scheduled for October 12.